Campaign to Save Welshpool’s Wales Air Ambulance Base

 Over the years, countless residents have benefited from this life-saving service, and they have generously donated to and fundraised for it.
 I know that we all recognise the vital role that the Air Ambulance service plays in our area.

 The reconfiguration of Air Ambulance Critical Care services in Wales, from a point before any of us had heard of the proposal to close the bases, has been a process filled with bias, misinformation and misdirection.
-A Judicial Review would allow a judge to re-evaluate the decision-making process and we believe it would bring much needed transparency and objectivity and examine to what extent the process delivered a predetermined outcome.
+A Judicial Review would allow a judge to re-evaluate the decision-making process and I believe it would bring much needed transparency and objectivity and examine to what extent the process delivered a predetermined outcome.